 Duke Law Journal

 Coglianese, Cary, "Assessing Consensus: The Promise and Performance of Negotiated Rulemaking" (1997).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 977.

 Administrative Law Commons, Dispute Resolution and Arbitration Commons, Economics Commons, Law and Economics Commons, Other Public Affairs, Public Policy and Public Administration Commons, Work, Economy and Organizations Commons